-A film proposal for a documentary based on Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (Running Press), a book I conceived and edited.
+A documentary film proposal based on Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (Running Press), a book I conceived and edited.
 Producer inquires welcome.

 Cultural history essays about American booksellers, from the 18th century to the present.

-Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (for Running Press/ Perseus Books Group).
-Documentary film rights option is available.
+Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (Running Press / Perseus / Hachette).
+Documentary film rights are available.

-Exploring the Appalachian Trail, a five-volume series of hiking guides, now fully revised in a second edition and ebook editions (for Stackpole Books).
+Exploring the Appalachian Trail, a five-volume series of hiking guides, now fully revised in a second edition and ebook editions (Stackpole / Globe Pequot).

-At Emerson College, in the graduate program in Publishing and Writing, in 2013214, I will am teaching "Book Publishing Overview" and "Book Editing."
+At Emerson College, in the graduate program in Publishing and Writing, in 2016-17, I will teach "Book Publishing Overview" and "Book Editing."
 See QUICK LINKS, under SELECTED WORKS.

 Previous adventures in...